RBCxMusic First Up Program Powered by MusiCounts - Program Header.png

 You will complete your application to this program via the MusiCounts Application Portal.
 To get started please follow these steps:

-Important: The application process for this program takes place in two stages.
-Stage 1 involves creating your Applicant Profile.
-Here, we ask for very general information about the applicant; this should not take longer than 5 minutes to complete.
+• Stage 1 involves creating your Applicant Profile.
+Here, we ask for very general information about the applicant; this should not take longer than 5 minutes to complete and submit.

 Program Components